 - 1.12 Taking Care of Garter Snakes as Pets

-Why Are Garter Snakes Good for Beginners?
+Why Are Garter Snakes Good Starter Pets?

 Garter snakes are ideal for new snake owners because their care needs are limited.
 At the same time, they are fascinating creatures to behold.
 Here’s why garter snakes can make such great pets: